ikanc/codejitsu-website/DEPLOYMENT.md

 ### Option 2: Deploy via Wrangler CLI

-If you prefer using Wrangler locally:
+If you prefer using Wrangler locally instead of GitHub integration:

 1. **Install Wrangler Globally** (if not already installed)
    ```bash